madetech/handbook/roles/associate_delivery_manager.md

 * Enabling a team by identifying and unblocking dependencies
 * Accuracy in all items worked on (for example budget trackers, meeting notes, timesheet approval)
 * Contribute to the Delivery Community of Practice
-* Becoming autonomous and accountable for a Delivery through personal development, learning, mentorship and shadowing
+* Becoming autonomous and accountable for a delivery through personal development, learning, mentorship and shadowing

 ### KPIs
 * Timesheet accuracy